Biology

 How do growth factors stimulate cell division

-During the cell cycle, cell division would be affected by various division inhibitors and stimulators.
-Growth factors like EGF and PDGF are the primary family cell division stimulators.
+Cell proliferation is a highly orchestrated process essential for growth, tissue repair, and maintaining homeostasis in multicellular organisms.
+During the cell cycle, cell division is regulated by various division inhibitors and stimulators.
+Growth factors like EGF (Epidermal Growth Factor) and PDGF (Platelet-Derived Growth Factor) are the primary family of cell division stimulators.
 Growth factors or mitogen substances increase cell proliferation via several signaling pathways, which are controlled by other genes, such as proto-oncogenes and tumor suppressor genes.
 We’ll discuss how growth factors affect the cell cycle and how they drive cell proliferation.

 G-Protein Coupled Receptor Pathway